-The strength of our customer relationships also affects our ability to obtain pricing and competitive trade terms.
+The strength of our customer relationships impacts our ability to land our strategic pricing and competitive trade terms.
 Failure to maintain strong relationships with customers could negatively impact our terms of business with affected customers and reduce the availability of our products to consumers.

-We build and maintain trading relationships across a broad spectrum of channels ranging from centrally managed multinational customers through to small traders accessed via distributors in many emerging markets.
-We identify changing shopper habits and build relationships with new customers, such as those serving the digital commerce channel.
+We build and maintain trading relationships across a broad spectrum of channels ranging from centrally managed international customers through to small traders accessed via distributors in many emerging markets.

+We continually identify changing shopper habits and build relationships with new customers, such as those serving the digital commerce channel.

-We develop joint business plans with our key customers that include detailed investment plans and customer service objectives and we regularly monitor progress.
+We develop joint business plans with our key customers that include detailed investment plans and customer service objectives, and we regularly monitor progress of key deliverables on both sides.

-We have developed capabilities for customer sales and outlet design which enable us to find new ways to improve customer performance and enhance our customer relationships.
-We invest in technology to optimise order and stock management processes for our distributive trade customers.
+We have developed capabilities for our customer sales team and outlet design, which enable us to find new ways to improve customer performance and enhance our customer relationships.
+We invest in data and technology to optimise order and stock management processes for our distributive trade customers.